After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further polish it (Business Insider):

 - Images or graphics

-In some countries, including your most recent photo on the resume is the norm.
+In some countries, including your most recent photo is the norm.
 In Canada, don’t include a photo of yourself unless you’re applying for an acting or modelling job.
 Icons, border designs, or logos can also be distracting.
 However, a decorative resume may be acceptable for those in the creative industry.
 But for most industries, it’s not.

 - Professional contact information